-A general rule of thumb is around 0.2mm tolerance for PolyJet parts, 0.3mm for SLS and MJF parts, and 0.5mm for FDM (ABS and PETG) parts.
-Note that FDM PLA, which is printed in open air conditions, would likely have tolerances around 0.5 - 1.0mm.
+A general rule of thumb is around ±0.2mm tolerance for PolyJet parts, ±0.3mm for SLS and MJF parts, ±0.1mm for SLA parts, and ±0.5mm for FDM (ABS and PETG) parts.
+Note that FDM PLA, which is printed in open air conditions, would likely have tolerances of ±1.0mm.
 For each printing technology, larger parts will have an even wider tolerance range.

 The above are rough guidelines and should be used only for reference.
 For more in-depth design parameters, be sure to conduct a tolerance analysis.
 Always design the parts with tolerances in mind!

 If dimensions are critical, consider a manufacturing method like CNC.

 Our CNC machined parts are produced to ISO 2768 medium linear tolerance.

 We can also machine to tighter tolerances (±0.025mm or ±0.001") with an attached engineering drawing calling out critical features.

 We inspect and measure each part via calipers, so callout features must be measurable through those means.